 Public health services provided in the community in Ireland are sometimes referred to as community care services.
 They are generally provided by the Health Service Executive (HSE).
-Community care services may also be provided by voluntary organisations in conjunction with, or on behalf of the HSE.
-There is wide variation in the level of services available in different parts of the country.
+Community care services may also be provided by voluntary organisations in conjunction with, or on behalf of, the HSE.
+There is a wide variation in the level of services available in different parts of the country.

 In general, medical card holders are entitled to community care services free of charge.
 Non-medical card holders may also be entitled but it is not always possible to actually get the services.

 Community care services can include the public health nursing service, home help service, physiotherapy, occupational therapy, chiropody service, day care and respite care service.